The White Rock Theatre in Hastings has unveiled plans to mount digital signage screens on the building's entrance

-Hastings White Rock Theatre's plans to mount digital signage screens on building's entrance
+Hastings White Rock Theatre's plans for digital sign screens on building's entrance

-The plans involve placing two 55-inch digital signage screens on the front of the theatre’s entrance pillars and one 75-inch screen on the western side of the building.
+The plans involve placing two 55-inch digital sign screens on the front of the theatre’s entrance pillars and one 75-inch screen on the western side of the building.

 In its application, the theatre said advertising on the screens will be specific to White Rock Theatre events and will be static containing text, graphics, stills and logos.